PriticaAruldas/DITA-OT-CUSTOM-Plugin/README.md

 2. plugin.xml - The plugin descriptor file.
 3. build.xml, integrator.xml- These files are plugin build files.
 4. AdditionalParameters - This file contains the additional parameters used for customizing the chapter name and numbers.
+5. fonts - This folder contains the font ProductSans that we use for our Customization.

 To use the plugin, use the following steps using command line:
 1. Download DITA-OT 3.3.2